 MUS 2018 – Introduction to World Music – 3 credits

-*US citizens and some non-US citizens will need to apply for a visa before entering South Africa
+3Some non-US citizens may need to apply for a visa prior to entering South Africa.

 Appalachian reserves the right to cancel or alter the program format or to change costs in case of conditions beyond the university's control.
 Further details about Appalachian's withdrawal/cancellation policy can be found at this link.

 ||Submit with application